 Understanding college graduation rate and retention rate when comparing colleges

 In order to fully appreciate this information, you must first have a framework for understanding it.

-Graduation rates are actually reported 2 ways, as the percentage of full-time students who graduate in 4 years and as the percentage who graduate in 6 years.
+Graduation rates are actually reported in two ways, as the percentage of full-time students who graduate in 4 years and as the percentage who graduate in 6 years.
 The percentage of students who graduate in 6 years is also a federal government reporting requirement.
-Any school that awards federal student aid dollars (which is just about all of them), is required by the Student Right to Know Act, to supply the federal government with certain information, including the percentage of students who graduate within 150% of the typical time to a degree (or 6 years at a 4 year college).
+Any school that awards federal student aid dollars (which is just about all of them), is required by the Student Right to Know Act, to supply the federal government with certain information, including the percentage of students who graduate within 150% of the typical time to a degree (or 6 years at a 4-year college).
 In 2012, the national average for full-time students at 4-year degree-granting institutions was 59 percent.
 So, 59% of students graduated in 6 years, nationally.

 |Institution||Freshman Retention Rate||6-Year Graduation Rate||Acceptance Rate|

 |Wichita State University||73%||43%||94%|

 |Montana State University||76%||52%||83%|

 Do not eliminate a college just because these numbers are lower than you think they should be.
 Remember, no school will be perfect.